 The study’s results contribute to developing didactically meaningful uses of digital writing tools to support students in their writing development and their content learning.

 The project team is currently designing the intervention material and test instruments.
 These include a reading and writing strategy training, a training which imparts the use of digital tools, writing tasks and questionnaires.
-In spring 2021, the pilot stage will begin at a school in the Cologne region, Germany.

 At a glance